What are mitochondria?

 - Involved in the reduction of oxidized vitamin E

-- Mitochondrial disorders, oxidative stress and coenzyme Q10:
+- Mitochondrial dysfunction, oxidative stress and coenzyme Q10:

 - Mitochondrial dysfunction and mitochondrial diseases involve varying degrees of metabolic defects in the mitochondria.
-The defects are divided into
+These defects are categorized as follows:

 - secondary (acquired)

-- Mitochondrial diseases are more common than previously thought: prevalence approx. 11.8 / 100 000
+- Mitochondrial diseases are more common than previously thought: prevalence approximately 11.8/100,000

 Causes of mitochondrial dysfunction

-(adapted from guidelines of the German Society of Neurology)
+(adapted from guidelines of the German Society for Neurology)

 - In particular, the two energy production processes oxidative phosphorylation (4) and fatty acid degradation (1)

-- Risk high due to radical formation and involvement of many enzymes
+- High risk due to radical formation and the involvement of many enzymes

 - As a result of

-- Primary: Defects in nuclear genes or mutations of mtDNA, e.g. singular mtDNA deletions or mtDNA-tRNA point mutations
+- Primary: defects in nuclear genes or mutations in mtDNA, z.Bsingular mtDNA deletions or mtDNA-tRNA point mutations

 - Secondary:

-- Errors in energy production or process control, e.g. due to metabolic disorders, metabolites, pollutants, lack of coenzyme Q 10, L-carnitine, antioxidants and cofactors
+- Errors in energy generation or process control, z.B. due to metabolic disorders, metabolites, pollutants, deficiency of coenzyme Q10, L-carnitine, antioxidants and cofactors

-- Symptoms of classic mitochondrial diseases occur mainly in tissues with a high dependence on mitochondrial energy production and high energy requirements, for example in the area of:
+- Symptoms of classic mitochondrial diseases occur v.a...in tissues with a high dependence on mitochondrial energy production and high energy demand, e.g. in the area of:

 - ENT (inner ear)